DUSK NEAR MALLERSTANG, JUST SOUTH OF KIRKBY STEPHEN, CUMBRIA. (AUGUST 2020)

 It is a statement of the obvious, but a Local and Regional News service should cover one’s local communities, the news should be about one’s district, one’s county and those areas to which folk might travel on a day out or, on occasion, if they have to visit a major town or city to go shopping or get vital surgery to treat illness.
 For Cumbrians who watch it, ITV1 Border does this very well- it covers Carlisle, the one- and- only Cumbrian city to which they might need to travel to attend hospital or go shopping.
 It covers the Lake District, the Cumbrian Pennines and rural southern Scotland including the Scottish Borders to which Cumbrians might venture out on a fine summer’s day like today.
 ITV1 Border does not cover Tyneside, Teesside, Manchester, or Liverpool- which most Cumbrians seldom (if ever) actually have to travel to: What happens in those places is largely irrelevant to most folk living in the county (being, as they are, two or more hours’ travel time away).

 Wherever you live in Cumbria, ITV1 Border’s Lookaround will beat the BBC Regional News Programming every time with regards to local news -coverage.
 If you live in northern Cumbria, the default BBC Regional News is from BBC1 North East/ Cumbria, and they bring the flagship Regional News Programme Look North at 6.30 pm on weekdays.
-BBC1 Look North, transmitted to a huge area stretching from York to Berwick upon Tweed east of the Pennines as well as no northern Cumbria will never provide more than 20% coverage of Cumbria (usually Cumbria gets about 15% coverage).
+BBC1 Look North, transmitted to a huge area stretching from York to Berwick upon Tweed east of the Pennines as well as to northern Cumbria: This Regional News programme will never provide more than 20% coverage of Cumbria (usually Cumbria gets about 15% coverage).
 Three million people live in the North East of England (plus North Yorkshire) as opposed to just over 300,000 who live in northern and West Cumbria- Programmers in North East England will not dilute coverage for viewers in Tyneside, Teesside, and North Yorkshire so that viewers who make up just a tenth of the transmission area population get excellent coverage.

-Of course, if you live close to the county boundaries with Northumberland, County Durham, or North Yorkshire- in places like Brampton, Alston or Brough then BBC1 Look North (NE/ Cumbria) will cover areas that you might travel to, commute to, that are across the border and not covered by ITV1 Border Lookaround.
+Of course, if you live close to the county boundaries with Northumberland, County Durham, or North Yorkshire- in places like Brampton, Alston or Brough then BBC1 Look North (NE/ Cumbria) will cover areas that you might travel to, commute to, that are across the border and that are not covered by ITV1 Border Lookaround.
 However, for folk living west of Carlisle and the M6 it is unlikely that anything not happening in Cumbria or the southern end of the Scottish Borders or extreme western Northumberland (all areas covered by ITV1 Border) will be of concern to you.
 Thus, for relevant Regional and Local news- coverage stick with ITV1 Border Lookaround.

 Viewers in South Cumbria, including the southern half of Copeland borough receive their BBC1 Regional News Programming from BBC1 North West with the flagship Regional News Programme BBC1 North West Tonight aired at 6.30 pm on weekdays.
 This Regional News Programme will have a news-item about Cumbria (usually just South Cumbria) about once every other day on average- but there are runs of up to a week (usually about once a month) when this Regional news- service does not get north of Preston: During holiday periods and at weekends (when the bulletins are short) coverage north of Preston is also hard to come by.
 Thus, if you live in that part of Cumbria that is just north of Kendal or north of Millom where you get ITV1 Border as your default ITV1 Region but also get BBC1 North West Tonight you should choose ITV1 Border Lookaround (which provides 50% coverage of Cumbria or more) for your go- to Regional News programming.
 What happens in Manchester, Merseyside or even South Lancashire is not of great importance to you if you live in Ravenglass, Coniston or Grasmere- but what happens in the Lake District is local and relevant.

-Whilst Cumbria is in the North West, and folk in the South of Cumbria may have to- on occasion to visit other parts of North West England- i.e., for major shopping trips or to go to the airport the major urban areas south of Preston are not places folk would venture to out of choice unless they have close relatives living in those areas.
+Whilst Cumbria is in the North West, and folk in the South of Cumbria may have to- on occasion to visit other parts of North West England- i.e., for major shopping trips or to go to the airport, the major urban areas south of Preston are not places folk would venture to out of choice unless they have close relatives living in those areas.
 As such Cumbrian viewers of Regional Television require a more geographic- appropriate North West flavoured Regional News service, which they can get from ITV1 Border Lookaround which also provides coverage across the Scottish Border into southern Scotland (hence its name- Border).

 Viewers in the very south of Cumbria- south of Kendal and south- westwards along the coast to Ulverston and Barrow, then up to Millom do not have the easy option of switching over to ITV1 Border because their default ITV1 Region is ITV1 Granada, which produces the very Greater Manchester/ Merseyside- centric ITV1 Granada Reports: This Regional News service almost never covers Cumbria at all and rarely gets north of Preston and it is (in that sense) even worse for local coverage than BBC1 North West Tonight.
 Although this part of South Cumbria has stronger links with Lancashire, and thus it makes sense to watch BBC1 North West Tonight (which actually covers Lancashire well) you will not get good coverage of Cumbria from BBC1 North West Tonight, let alone from ITV1 Granada Reports.